Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 The bad news: I can’t fix this one for you.
 You’re the expert here.

 What I can say is that there are people and shops in the world who want and need to hear from you.
 Not some perfect, future version of you, or of your lovely thing, but as you are right now.

-When they find you, they’ll hug themselves with glee.
+When they find you, they’ll hug themselves with delight.

 So please don’t become a mole person.
-Stay up here with us, gently shake off your hang-ups, and decide to make this year in wholesale your best ever.
+Stay up here with us, shrug off your hang-ups and decide to make this year in wholesale your best ever.

 If you've liked what I've had to say,

 Six free Beginner's Guides, weekly wholesale tips and the occasional